ramirezcgn/tp-devops/PORT-FORWARDING.md

 ## Why These Scripts Are Needed

-When running Kubernetes (K3s) on **Docker Desktop for Windows**, LoadBalancer services don't automatically expose ports to `localhost`.
+When running Kubernetes (K3s) on **Docker Desktop**, LoadBalancer services don't automatically expose ports to `localhost`.
 This is different from:

 - **Cloud providers** (AWS, GCP, Azure): Get real external IPs
 - **Minikube**: Has `minikube tunnel` command